amdadulgfx/clay-kingdom-pottery-shop/README.md

 # Clay Kingdom A Pottery Shop

 This is a pottery selling shop where people can buy products with lots of functionalities.
-Its a fullstack website which is  built with full-stack website using `React`, `firebase`, `react router`, `node`, `express`, `mongodb` etc.
+Its a fullstack website which is  built with  using `React`, `firebase`, `react router`, `node`, `express`, `mongodb` etc.

 Live Site: https://clay-kingdom.web.app/